HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

-Yes, to use the config files we utilized Hydra.
+---Yes, to use the config files we utilized Hydra.
 I.e. the config file for training is located in `config/train_config.yaml`.
 It is directly embedded in the `train_model.py` script, which could be further improved to passing the config name as an argument.
 After each training cycle, Hydra saves the information of the used config file to the `outpurs/` folder.
-This folder is not tracked on GitHub.
+This folder is not tracked on GitHub.---

 ### Question 13